-Children need to play.
+That's why children need to play.
 It's their work.
 All mammals play; it's their way of learning skills they'll need when they're full-grown, from finding food to getting along with others.
 Play releases tension and helps children work through the big emotions that arise as they tackle new challenges.

 Kids are more physical than adults.
 When they get wound up emotionally, their bodies need to discharge all that energy.
 That's one of the reasons they have so much more energy than we do, so they wear us out.

 But we can use this to our advantage, because when we play physical games with children, they giggle and sweat and scream -- and they release the same pent-up stress hormones that they'd otherwise have to tantrum to discharge.
 Playing is also how kids learn, so when you "teach" an emotional lesson by playing, your child really gets it.